 The importance of data

 This can help with basic speech recognition patterns but can also enable machines to develop a much deeper understanding of the most complex systems.
-One of the most important areas could be in fraud detection.
-By using machine learning banks can process multiple tasks in seconds which would have taken human operatives hours.
+One of the most important areas will be in fraud detection.
+By using machine learning, companies will process multiple tasks in seconds which would have taken human operatives hours.

 Lloyds Bank, for example, has partnered with a US Start-up called Pindrop to detect fraudulent phone calls.
 The system uses 147 different voice features which can create an audio fingerprint.
 Representatives are given a traffic light system to alert them if a call is fraudulent.
 That is then passed onto a fraud specialist.